dkulback/viewing_party_lite/README.md

 Viewing Part Lite is an application in which users can explore movie options and create a viewing party event for themselves and other users of the application.

 ## DB SCHEMA
 ![Screen Shot 2022-04-24 at 4 01 32 PM](https://user-images.githubusercontent.com/83717116/164998550-523ad8bf-379f-42e5-b704-76e21d2cdf3b.png)

 ## INTERVIEWER

 * visit heroku deployment of [Viewing Party Here](https://vast-badlands-91206.herokuapp.com/)
   - register a user
   - click discover movies to search or get a top rated list of movies
   - visit a movies show page by clicking on the movie name
   - create a viewing party for the movie and invite other users.
+* Configurations
+  - REST Rails Application with the exception of the following URLS
+	- /discover /dashboard
+  - Authentication using Rubys BCRYPT gem
+  - Authorization on the conrtoller level redirecting visitors who are not registered
+  - CRUD

 ## Local Setup for any other use